Life Jacket Loaner Program

 - The life jacket should be snug but not too tight.

-- Make sure there is no excess room above the openings and that the jacket doesn’t ride up over your chin, and
+- Hold your arms straight up over your head, the have a friend or family member grasp the tops of the arm openings and slowly pull up.
+Make sure there’s no excess room above the openings and that the jacket doesn’t ride up over your chin.

-- Check to see if it works - test it in shallow water under safe and supervised conditions.
-This way you will know how it will feel when needed.
+- Test it in shallow water under safe and supervised conditions.
+See how it feels.
 Do the same for family members, especially children.

 For more information about life jacket labels, choosing the right life jacket and more, visit wearitlifejacket.com.